ZhanqiuHu/sokoban-ocaml/README.md

 warnning will be printed and asks you to retype an input.

 - Step 4: Type in "quit" to quit the game.

+# Modules implemented
+## Main:
+Call functions in other modules to run the game.

+## Types:
+Contains all types used in other modules.

+## Map:
+Contains the maps used for the game.

+## State:
+Contains functions that store game's current states and update states.

+## Command:
+Contain functions that parse command line input to a command type.